-The audit team received complete cooperation with the DOC staff, prison staff, and offenders at the prison.
+The audit team received complete cooperation with the DOC staff, LUCC staff, and offenders at the prison.
 Operating Procedures and secondary documentation were provided well before the onsite visit.
+LUCC is in compliance of this standard.

 Standard 115.403: Audit contents and findings